kunsjef/icinga2-gearman/README.md

 ### Workers
 The Gearman worker servers will need to have the full range of check scripts that you wish to use in your Icinga2 config.
 They will run multiple instances of the **icinga2_gearman_worker.sh** script.
 I have placed this script inside the home directory of the nagios user: /var/lib/nagios/, and chowned it to nagios.
 Remember that this needs to be done for all your workers.
 We have 6, so Saltstack or similiar software is your friend.

+In addition they will need the gearman-tools package installed.

 Each gearman worker process will add 1 worker (thread) to the gearman job server queue.
 This means that the icinga2_gearman_worker.sh script needs to be started 10 times to add 10 workers to the queue.
 And this is just for the queue on one of the two satellites, I will need to start 10 more to get 10 workers on the queue on satellite 2.
 This is a lot of work to handle manually, so I needed to do this as systemd services that I can easily control and that will be automatically started when the server reboots.

 In /etc/systemd/system I created two files: